AnnaDobrucki/Lore-Seekers/README.md

   * The landing page has a bold hero image and a one use animation for cover text, this was used as an eyecatching feature so the first element users read is about *workshops* and *DnD*.
 In addition for better user expereience I created workshop badges that you begin to see at the bottom of the screen, so the user can infer that there is more content below.

 + Workshops Page
   * After the landing page most links are heading towards the workshops page.
-Here there are a multitude of YouTube Videos, and "short and sweet" breakdowns of each workshop.
+Here there are a multitude of YouTube Videos, and "short and sweet" breakdowns of each workshop, and there affiliated time slots.
+I added the videos with the forethought, that newcomers would like to have some basic knowledge about DnD before entering a new space, with new people.
 Linking those pages are embedded links to the Join.In page.
     * [Beginner](https://youtu.be/BgvHNlgmKro)
     * [Intermediate](https://www.youtube.com/embed/ng8sPnaMLUY)
     * [Advanced](https://www.youtube.com/embed/ANdG2DGm0CQ)

++ Join In Page
+  * Here users are greeted with a simple yet effective sign up sheet, making calls to action to fill in required fields, that, if not fully completed the page will not _Submit_ there choices.

++ Thank You page
+  * This was in fact reccomeneded by my mentor Gareth McGirr.
+My original idea had the PUSH action to a code institute form-dump page.
+However under the suggestion of my mentor, I created a page that greets the user with a Thank you, and D20 image (well known as a good omen in DnD).
+This allows the user to still remain on my site instead of being push somehwere else.

 + Footer
   * I also created a footer bar.
 Consisting of two blocks, one that allows the user to Contact Us for any further info.
 The other a Visit Us to all the relevant social media links for Lore Seekers.
 I also inserted a [Google Maps iframe straight to the workshops venue.](https://www.google.com/maps?ll=51.495359,-0.099585&z=15&t=m&hl=en&gl=GB&mapclient=embed&cid=3226506455862106501)